Let the kids help as you learn how to make Easter eggs decor with glitter and burlap. A fun craft idea perfect for your Easter Celebration!

 I started this project with a package of foam eggs I found at the dollar store.
 These little guys are great because the inexpensive and the possibilities are endless!
 Now I wish I had bought more! 🙂 You can never have too much in your stash, is what I say!

-So on with the tutorial.
-First start with your eggs.
+First, start with your eggs.
 If you don't have a dollar store nearby, you can go to any craft store and pick up any egg-shaped material.
 I've seen them in paper mache and a heavier styrofoam material.
 I like these because the price was right!
-You will also need glue (I used Mod Podge, but any kind of glue will work).
-You will also need glitter and some floral wire.

 Please refer to the pictures below for the following steps. 🙂

 - First, you want to take a small piece of floral wire and insert into the bottom of your egg as a "handle".
 You could also use a toothpick or any other item that is narrow enough that it won't make too big of a hole in your egg.

 - Give your egg a nice coat of glue (I applied mine with a small foam brush) and then sprinkle with a coat of glitter.